apache/mynewt-site/docs/newtmgr/install_linux.md

 /usr/bin/newtmgr
 ```

-**Note:** If you previously built newtmgr from source and the output of `which newtmgr` shows "$GOPATH/bin/newtmgr", you will need to move "$GOPATH/bin" after "/usr/bin" in your $PATH and export your $PATH.
+**Note:** If you previously built newtmgr from source and the output of `which newtmgr` shows "$GOPATH/bin/newtmgr", you will need to move "$GOPATH/bin" after "/usr/bin" for your PATH environment variable and export it.

 <br>
 Get information about newtmgr: